-5.47 The Application Site is located within a primarily residential area and is occupied by a dwelling and outbuildings with generous established on-site parking provision to the front.
+5.38 The Application Site is located within a primarily residential area and is occupied by a dwelling and outbuildings with generous established on-site parking provision to the front.
 The existing dwelling is proposed to be demolished and replaced with a new dwelling (one for one).
-The new dwelling would continue to have parking to the front of the property, benefitting from a proposed new garage situated to the right-hand side of the driveway as one approaches the property from Swakeleys Road.
+The new dwelling would continue to have parking to the front of the property, accessed from the existing driveway.

-5.48 The address exhibits a public transport accessibility level (PTAL) rating of 1b which is considered as 'very poor' and as such heightens the dependency on private car ownership and usage and the public roadway is devoid of parking restrictions.
+5.39 The address exhibits a public transport accessibility level (PTAL) rating of 1b which is considered as 'very poor' and as such heightens the dependency on private car ownership and usage and the public roadway is devoid of parking restrictions.

-5.49 Policy DMT 6 (Vehicle Parking) of the Hillingdon Local Plan Part 2 (2020) states that new development will only be permitted where it accords with the Council's adopted parking standards unless it can be demonstrated that a deviation from the standard would not result in a deleterious impact on the surrounding road network.
+5.40 Policy DMT 6 (Vehicle Parking) of the Hillingdon Local Plan Part 2 (2020) states that new development will only be permitted where it accords with the Council's adopted parking standards unless it can be demonstrated that a deviation from the standard would not result in a deleterious impact on the surrounding road network.

-5.50 Policy T6.1 (Residential Parking) of the London Plan (2021) requires that new residential development should not exceed the maximum parking standards as set out in table 10.3 of the London Plan.
+5.41 Policy T6.1 (Residential Parking) of the London Plan (2021) requires that new residential development should not exceed the maximum parking standards as set out in table 10.3 of the London Plan.

-5.51 The maximum requirement for a 3 bedroom 'plus' dwelling as per the overriding regional standard demands up to 1.5 spaces.
+5.42 The maximum requirement for a 3 bedroom 'plus' dwelling as per the overriding regional standard demands up to 1.5 spaces.

-5.52 The proposal embraces a car port with space to park two vehicles + bicycles with an additional two parking spaces situated opposite.
-Although such provision technically exceeds the parking standard, it is considered acceptable in this specific case as it reduces the potential for untoward on-street parking displacement onto the very heavily trafficked and unrestricted neighbouring local roadways resulting from the higher dependency on the private motor car due to the very poor PTAL rating.
+5.43 The proposal embraces on-site parking for two vehicles + bicycles with additional space to enable vehicles to enter and exit the site in a forward gear.
+Although such provision technically exceeds the parking standard by 0.5 spaces, it is considered acceptable in this specific case as it reduces the potential for untoward on-street parking displacement onto the very heavily trafficked and unrestricted neighbouring local roadways resulting from the higher dependency on the private motor car due to the very poor PTAL rating.
+It would also be impractical to provide half a parking space.

-5.53 The proposed internal parking layout conforms to best practice design standards (DfT (Manual for Streets (MfS) circa 2007) for new development road and parking layouts as there is adequate turning space to allow for passenger vehicles using the site to enter and leave the plot in a forward gear which is recommended practice on safety grounds.
+5.44 The proposed internal parking layout conforms to best practice design standards (DfT (Manual for Streets (MfS) circa 2007) for new development road and parking layouts as there is adequate turning space to allow for passenger vehicles using the site to enter and leave the plot in a forward gear which is recommended practice on safety grounds.
 As presented, this requirement is achieved.

-5.54 In line with the London Plan (2021), within the final parking quantum there is a requirement for a minimum 20% 'active' EVCP provision with all remaining spaces being designated as 'passive' provisions.
-The Applicant can confirm that 2 'active' spaces are to be provided which is compliant with the said requirement.
+5.45 In line with the London Plan (2021), within the final parking quantum there is a requirement for a minimum 20% 'active' EVCP provision with all remaining spaces being designated as 'passive' provisions.
+The Applicant can confirm that 1 'active' space is to be provided which is compliant with the said requirement.